Embolism: Direction

 In anterograde embolism, the movement of emboli is in the direction of blood flow.
 In retrograde embolism, the emboli move in opposition to the blood flow direction; this is usually significant only in blood vessels with low pressure (veins) or with emboli of high weight.

 Etymology

-The word embolism comes from the Greek ἐμβολισμός, meaning "interpressure".
+"Embolism" is first recorded in English in the 14th century and originally meant "intercalcation" or "insertion of days into a calendar"; it came from the Old French embolisme, with the same meaning, and is ultimately derived from the Ancient Greek prefix ἐν (en), meaning "in", and root βάλλειν (ballein), meaning "to throw".
+The first recorded use of "embolism" in the specific medical sense is from 1855.